 Items often used for this include:

-- Two meals or drinks - one poisoned or otherwise tampered with, the other perfectly normal.
+- Two meals or drinks - one of which has been poisoned or tampered with

-- A real weapon and a fake one.
+- A loaded weapon and an unloaded or fake weapon

 - Bottles of poison, magic potions, or other chemicals.